 Do Japanese Drink Tap Water?

 Even if it is common to drink tap water throughout Japan, not everyone drinks directly from the tap.
-There are basically two reasons for this: the taste and the fear caused by the Great East Japan Earthquake of 2011.
+There are two reasons for this: the taste and the fear caused by the Great East Japan Earthquake of 2011.

 Some final tips on water for your travel:

-- avoid using hot water directly from the faucet (risk of high levels of lead)
+- Avoid using hot water directly from the faucet (risk of high levels of lead)

-- avoid using tap water for baby feeding bottles
+- Avoid using tap water for baby feeding bottles